1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ***User DukeSS developed the support for BLE (bluetooth low energy) sensors and offers it in [his GitHub repository](https://github.com/dukess/BSB-LAN/tree/BLE-sensors).***
 ***Many thanks!***

+*Please note that this abovementioned branch is not an 'official' branch of BSB-LAN and therefore we can't give any support for it.
+If questions arise, you can post them in [this discussion thread]() though.*

 If you are using an ESP32 board, you can use an [alternative branch which offers support for BLE sensors](https://github.com/dukess/BSB-LAN/tree/BLE-sensors).
 With this, you can use different BLE sensors, [here](https://github.com/pvvx/ble_monitor) you can see a list of the supported types.
 This solution has been tested with Xiaomi Mijia BLE sensors of the type LYWSD03MMC.